Holidays in Tyrol

 Holiday Apartments in Tyrol

 The new Chalet 149 Westendorf in Brixental also leaves no holiday wishes unfulfilled.
 The resort's exclusive holiday apartments and penthouse suites are located on a sunny high plateau, only a three-minute walk from the Alpenrosenbahn valley station and 15 kilometres from Kitzbühel.
 Optionally, the flats can be booked with an infrared cabin.
-On the balcony or terrace of your holiday apartment you will be rewarded with an impressive view of the Kitzbühel Alps.
+At the Zillertal Suites Fügen, luxurious holiday apartments await you in a sunny location, only 850 m from the Spieljochbahn valley station.
+In addition to the high-quality interior, the wellness area with pool and saunas is a real highlight of the resort.

 Delectable Tyrolean foods at your holiday home